Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Experiments

-As another real-world example, we experiment with time-series scRNA-seq data, predicting the gene expression levels of cell populations that evolve over time.
+As another real-world example, we experiment with time-series single-cell data, predicting the gene expression levels of cell populations that evolve over time.
 The samples from the $K$ consecutive populations are naturally unpaired, and the dynamics of the gene expressions are unknown.
 We follow preceding works \citep{tong2023improving} on predicting the marginal distributions of held-out intermediate-time data, measuring accuracy via the earth-mover distance (EMD) between the CFM trajectories and the held-out data at the corresponding time stamp.
 That is, using the remaining data, we train ALIs by optimising the objective in \eqref{eq:ali_objective} and then learn ALI-CFMs by minimising \eqref{eq:cfm}.
 In \Cref{tab:5D_experiments,tab:highdim}, we compare the performance of OT-ALI-CFM to other CFM methods on Embryoid body (EB; \cite{moon2019visualizing}) data, and on Cite-seq (Cite) and Multiome (Multi) data from \cite{lance2022multimodal}.
-The preprocessing pipleline of single cell data closely follows that of \citet{kapusniak2024metric}.
+The preprocessing pipeline of single-cell data closely follows that of \citet{kapusniak2024metric}.
 The only difference is that we normalise the data to ensure stability during training and denormalise only for metric computations.
-More details are given in \Cref{app:sc_experiments}.
+More details are given in \Cref{app:sc_experiments}, where we also share an ablation study of the effect of our regularisers on the trajectory curvature and on the EMDs.

 Although our algorithm is on par with existing baselines, we believe that the nature of adversarial training makes it difficult to completely outperform OT-MFM.
 Since our adversarially learnt interpolant matches the points at each time step in a distribution-matching sense, it might lose in pointwise metrics to methods that are trained to overfit to the given data.